Gwen Stefani Shares Throwback Photo Of Blake Shelton, Instagram Has Mixed Feelings About Her Post

 “Nah!
 You both appreciate & have such a special love because of where you have been before having each other!” another remarked.

 However, it seems as though Blake Shelton might share Gwen Stefani’s desire to have met years ago.
-His current Twitter profile picture is the image above, which is a digitally-altered imagining of Gwen and Blake as a much younger couple.
+His current Twitter profile picture is the image above, which is a digitally altered imagining of Gwen and Blake as a much younger couple.

 Gwen and Blake might be sad that they didn’t meet earlier, but one thing’s for certain: Their fans are thrilled that they have each other now.